KietzmannLab/BLT-VS/README.md

   ```bash
   python example.py --training_dataset='imagenet'
   ```
-  This example code should display an image of a baby turtle and classify it at the final timestep of the loaded BLT.
+  This example code should download an image of a baby turtle and classify it at the final timestep of the loaded BLT.
 You can change 'training_dataset' from 'imagenet' [expected output: 'terrapin'] to 'ecoset' [expected output: 'turtle'] to switch between the models.

 ---